SU(d)-Symmetric Random Unitaries: Quantum Scrambling, Error Correction, and Machine Learning: Results

-\section{Late-time Saturation of SU$(d)$ Conserved Quantities}
+\subsection{Late-time Saturation of SU$(d)$ Conserved Quantities}

 The late-time hydrodynamics of other classes of chaotic systems with conservation laws has drawn significant interest in physics lately.
 It was shown \cite{Huang2019OTOC} that for general energy-conserving quantum chaotic Hamiltonians assuming the eigenstate thermalization hypothesis (ETH), the OTOC for finite-size systems has a residual that scales as $O({1}/{\operatorname{poly}(n)})$ at late time.
 More precisely, the energy conservation in this setting is defined by imposing symmetry conditions on partitions of spectrum range by the energy difference $\Delta$.
 The operator growth or transport of local charges under e.g.~U($1$) symmetry has received significant attention.
 It has been shown that the conservation law slows relaxation in OTOC, inducing a ``hydrodynamic tail'' at late times \cite{rakovszky2018diffusive}.
-At post scrambling regime $t \rightarrow \infty$, the locality is lost due to the assumption of Haar randomness (or at least being $2$-design) under U($1$) conservation.
-In this regime, it has been shown that the finite-size residual values between the local charges $Z$ and the ``raising charges'' (defined by eigenmatrix of the adjoint action of the total charge $Z_{\operatorname{tot}}$) scales $O(1/n)$ (also see Section III.C in the SM for more details).
+In the post scrambling regime $t \rightarrow \infty$, the locality is lost due to the assumption of Haar randomness (or at least being $2$-design) under U($1$) conservation.
+In this regime, it has been shown that the finite-size residual values between the local charges $Z$ and the ``raising charges'' (defined by eigenmatrix of the adjoint action of the total charge $Z_{\operatorname{tot}}$) scale $O(1/n)$ (see also Appendix \ref{sec:U(1)charge} for more details).